How To Pass The Life and Health Insurance Exam

 By changing your environment, you force your brain to recollect the same information in different places.
 That means that your brain will see that material as more useful and worth keeping.

 To maximize your performance, take into consideration the context of your testing environment while studying.
-It’ll be easier to recall the information during the exam if you learned it in a similar environment.
+It’ll be easier to recall the information during the exam if you studied it in a similar environment.

 Organize Your Study Area

 Dispose of any clutter you have on your table.
-Make sure that the light is right, your chair is cozy, and you have enough fresh air.
+Make sure that the light is comfortable, your chair is cozy, and you have enough fresh air.

 Before getting started, find what works for you and make your study space as comfortable as possible.
 For example, some people work better in complete silence, while others prefer having some background music.